weiwu5/UIOPS/README.md

    **saMethod:** 0 (center-in), 1 (entire-in), 2 (Heymsfield & Parrish (1978) correction)
    **pressure:** Aircraft pressure loaded as an array (e.g., within a helper script) [hPa]
    **temperature:** Aircraft temperature loaded as an array (e.g., within a helper script) [deg C]
+   **iaThreshType:** 0: Campaign/probe default; 1: Time-dependent; 2: Spiral-dependent
+   **createAspectRatio:** 0: Do not process aspect ratio info; 1: Process this info
+   **saveBadParticles:** 0: Do not save info on rejected particles, inc. PSDs; 1: Save info
+   **saveIAandSV:** 0: Do not save info on inter-arrival time and sample volume, inc. PSDs; 1: Save info
    **projectName:** If project-specific presets are not used then supply an empty string
    **date:** Start date of flight [HHMMSS]
    **iaThreshFilename:** Filename for inter-arrival time threshold data (length must equal the # of particles; only needed if you're using a time-varying threshold)